Brothers and Sisters of Iron, we gather here today to give you the knitty-gritty details on the basics of barbells.

 Let’s get down to the basics, shall we?

 There are some basics you need to know, and then there are some you need to know about barbells, and we’ve got the scoop.
-We’d hate for you to get a bar that doesn’t fit what you’re looking for, so read on!
+We’d hate for you to get a bar that doesn’t fit what you’re looking for or do what you need it to, so read on!

 Shaft vs Sleeve: What the heck does that mean?